RedFoxy/update-ddns/README.md

 /opt/update-ddns/update-ddns.sh /opt/update-ddns/update-other-service.conf

 # Crontab
-You can add taht script in yout crontab to keep updated your dynamic dns:
+You can add taht script in yout crontab to keep updated your dynamic dns checking for update every 5 minutes:

 crontab -e